 - A focus on social and emotional learning; the school delivers specialised programmes which are targeted at pupils with particular social or emotional problems, as well as a whole school approach supporting greater engagement in learning.

 - Supported learning through digital technology; the school has invested in interactive whiteboards, laptops, tablets and a number of learning platforms that supplement the traditional methods of teaching.
 The additional technology enables different learning interactions, which particularly benefits pupils with lower engagement or motivation.

 - Subsidised participation in art and music clubs and lessons; the school offers subsidies to disadvantaged pupils to encourage their participation in art and music activities (e.g. music tuition).

 - Subsidised participation in extra-curricular activities; cultural and enrichment activities and trips; the school will fully subsidise trips that wholly support the curriculum and will part subsidise other extra-curricular activities that promote the social and educational development of pupils.
 The school provides a breakfast club and a late bus to encourage disadvantage children to attend extra-curricular activities.

 - Parental involvement programmes; the school encourages the active engagement of parents in supporting their children’s learning.
 The school includes programmes to encourage parents to support their children to read or do mathematics.

-Impact of the Pupil Premium
+Pupil Premium reporting

-The impact in educational achievement arising from expenditure of previous financial years’ Pupil Premium has been demonstrable with improvements in behaviour, reading, writing and GCSE performance over a number of years.
-When compared to the National picture, students eligible for Pupil Premium do better at The Cotswold School.
+The school reports to Governors on the impact on educational achievement (reading, writing and GCSE performance) of disadvantaged pupils as well as improvements in attendance, behaviour and personal development.
+The impact in educational achievement arising from expenditure of previous financial years’ Pupil Premium has been demonstrable with improvements in attendance, behaviour, reading, writing and GCSE performance.
+When compared to the National picture, students eligible for Pupil Premium do significantly better at The Cotswold School.